mrzool/invoice-boilerplate/README.md

   price: 245.00
 ```

-When running `make`, [Pandoc](http://pandoc.org/) starts iterating on the data in the YAML file, populates `template.tex`, and pipes the result to XeTeX, which takes then care of typesetting and compiling a PDF ready to be printed/faxed/emailed and archived. (see the [output](output.pdf))
+When running `make`, [Pandoc](http://pandoc.org/) starts iterating on the YAML file, populates `template.tex` with your data, and pipes the result to XeTeX, which takes then care of typesetting and compiling a PDF ready to be printed/faxed/emailed and archived (see the [output](output.pdf)).

 The math gets handled internally by LaTeX through the `spreadtab` package, Excel-style.
 You just need to provide a VAT rate and the prices for the individual services and the boilerplate takes care of the rest.
 Unicode support is provided by XeTeX.